15 customer service goals you should achieve in 2024

 10. Upskill employees

-Lastly, your employees should best keep up in terms of training and development.
+Lastly, your employees should keep up with training and development.
 Find ways to train them better and increase their effectiveness, especially when introducing new tools at work.

 Customer service skills